 - In another dish, combine the dry ingredients until well blended.

 - Combine wet and dry ingredients, and stir until thoroughly mixed.
-Let this sit for a minute or two, so the flax and coconut flour can absorb the liquid.
+Let this sit for 3-5 minutes, so the flax and coconut flour can absorb the liquid.

 - Spoon the batter onto your skillet and spread gently into pancakes.
 I got 3, 4" pancakes out of this.
 If the batter is difficult to spread, wet the back of a spoon and use it like a spatula.